Microphone Not Working on Windows 11? Here Is How to Fix It

 3. Check Microphone Permissions

-Windows 11 has privacy settings that can block apps from accessing your microphone.
+Windows 11 privacy settings can silently block apps from using your mic — even if the hardware is fine.

-- Make sure Microphone access for this device is turned on
+- 2. Make sure Microphone access is turned ON

-- Check Let apps access your microphone and make sure your app (Zoom, Discord, etc.) is enabled
+- 3. Check Let apps access your microphone

 4. Set the Correct Input Device

-If the wrong one is selected, your voice will not be picked up.
+Most computers have multiple microphone sources — built-in, headset, webcam, Bluetooth.
+If the wrong one is active, your voice will not be picked up.

-- Optional: disable other devices temporarily to avoid confusion
+- 3. Optionally disable other devices to avoid confusion

 5. Adjust Microphone Volume

-Sometimes your mic works, but nobody can hear you because it is too quiet.
+Sometimes the mic works but nobody can hear you because the input level is too low.

-- Open Sound Settings > Input > Device properties
+- Open Sound Settings and go to Input then Device properties

 - Increase the input volume

-- Disable "noise suppression" temporarily if it is cutting your voice too much
+- Temporarily disable noise suppression if it is cutting off your voice

 6. Test Your Microphone Online